plblum/jivs/packages/jivs-angular/Planning/jivs-angular readme snippets in markdown.txt

   }
 }
 ```
-### **Registering the Custom DirectiveAction in the Factory via `@NgModule`**
+### **Registering the Custom Directive Actions in the Factory via `@NgModule`**

 Your project’s design follows an approach where `EventsDirectiveActionFactory` and related factories are singletons defined in the `@NgModule` provider list.
-Custom actions, such as `CustomEventsDirectiveAction`, are registered in the module’s constructor to ensure they are available throughout the application.
+Custom actions, such as `CustomValueChangeListener`, are registered in the module’s constructor to ensure they are available throughout the application.

+!!!
+THIS CODE IS OBSOLETE

 ```typescript
 @NgModule({